Dinners · Old-Fashioned Classics

 Can I use fresh salmon instead of canned?

 Yes — about 400 g of cooked, flaked salmon.
-But canned is the traditional choice, and honestly it's what gives them that old-fashioned flavour.
+But canned is the traditional choice, and honestly it's what gives them that old-fashioned flavor.

-Should I remove the bones from canned salmon?
+Should I remove the bones and skin from canned salmon?

 The soft bones are traditional — grandmas mashed them right in for the calcium, and you won't taste them.
 Pick them out if you prefer.